 State-Defined Diploma Seals (Must earn at least one) Seal Requirements Approved Courses and Programs Military Enlistment Seal Provide evidence that a student has enlisted in a branch of the U.S. Armed Forces.
-Technology Seal A student can: Earn a score that is at least equivalent to proficient on an appropriate Advanced Placement exam; Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program; or Complete and pass a course offered through the district or school that meets guidelines developed by the Department.
+Technology Seal A student can: 1.
+Earn a score that is at least equivalent to proficient on an appropriate Advanced Placement exam; 2.
+Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program; or 3.
+Complete and pass a course offered through the district or school that meets guidelines developed by the Department.
 Students must complete a portfolio and a culminating project.
-AP Computer Science AP Computer Science Principles Introduction to Engineering Design Introduction to Engineering Design (Women) Principles of Engineering Digital Electronics Engineering Design/Development Students must score a "2" or higher on the associated AP test.
+AP Computer Science AP Computer Science Introduction to Engineering Design (Women) Principles of Engineering Digital Electronics Engineering Design/Development Students must score a "2" or higher on the associated AP test.
 Industry- Recognized Credential Seal A student can: Earn a 12-point approved industry-recognized credential or group of credentials totaling 12 points in a single career field.
 Obtaining a state-issued license for a practice in a vocation that requires an examination in one.
 Worthington Industries (Manufacturing) RT Moore (HVAC, Plumbing) Tolles Programs Rosati Windows ECO Plumbers Hamilton Parker (Fireplace & Garage Door installation) Citizenship Seal A student can: Earn a score of proficient or higher on both the American history and American government end-of-course exams; Earn a final course grade equivalent to "B" or higher in American history and American government; Earn a score that is at least equivalent to proficient on appropriate Advanced Placement exam; or Earn a final course grade that is equivalent to a "B" or higher in appropriate classes taken through the College Credit Plus program.
-U.S. History AP U.S. History U.S. Government AP U.S. Government OhioMeansJobs- Readiness Seal Meet the requirements and criteria established for the readiness seal, including demonstration of work- readiness and professional competencies: drug free, reliability, work ethic, punctuality, discipline, team- work, professionalism, learning agility, critical think- ing, leadership, creativity, communication, digital technology, global fluency, career management.
+Meet the requirements and criteria established for the readiness seal, including demonstration of work-readiness and professional competencies: drug free, reliability, work ethic, punctuality, discipline, teamwork, professionalism, learning agility, critical thinking, leadership, creativity, communication, digital technology, global fluency, career management.
 Students must work with at least three experienced and trusted mentors who validate the demonstration of these skills in school, work, or the community.
-Seal verification form (Completed by student and men- tors) Specific courses are not required to meet this seal, but the experiences provided in these courses support the criteria.
-Career Mentorship 1 and 2 Academy EDU Business Academy Health Professionals Academy College Jump Start CBI Capstone Tolles Programs
+Seal verification form (Completed by student and mentors) OhioMeansJobs- Readiness Seal